Sublime vs. Atom: Which Text Editor Is Best for You?

 - Better security

-By keeping their source code proprietary, Sublime gets to reap any performance advantages from its proprietary code without worrying about others copying their technology.
-On the flip side, they can’t grow as quickly as an open source project and updates are comparatively limited.
-Generally speaking, the main cons of closed source applications are that they are more expensive.
-Sublime costs $99, while Atom was free.
+By keeping its source code closed, Sublime's owners get to reap any performance advantages from its proprietary code without worrying about others copying their technology.
+On the flip side, they can't grow as quickly as an open-source project, and updates are comparatively limited.

 Editing and workflow

-When it comes to editing and usability, Atom had a great, beginner-friendly GUI:
+When it comes to editing and usability, Atom had a beginner-friendly graphic user interface (GUI):

 You could click to the Settings tab and modify your preferences right away.

-Sublime is bare bones out of the box, and doesn’t have user settings unless you script them in manually by finding your preferred settings from the list of default settings:
+Sublime is bare bones out of the box.
+It doesn't have user settings unless you change them manually by finding your preferred settings from the list of default settings:

-It’s easy enough to see how a beginner might be overwhelmed by Sublime’s approach to settings.
+It's easy to see how a beginner might be overwhelmed by Sublime's approach to settings.

-In the long run, this is a minor detail, as it’s also easy to see why a programmer might prefer Sublime’s interface.
-Both tools have all the features you’d expect in a text editor including syntax highlighting, the ability to handle UTF-8 encoded characters, and a customizable appearance.
+In the long run, this is a minor detail, as it's also easy to see why a programmer might prefer Sublime's interface.
+Both text editors have all the features you'd expect, including syntax highlighting, the ability to handle UTF-8 encoded characters, and a customizable appearance.

 Performance

-Both platforms are fairly bare bones out of the box with plenty of options for tailoring your text editor to your needs.
-When Atom was active, it had a larger add-on ecosystem and robust API options, but most of those addons are no longer available due to the tool being sunsetted.
+Both platforms offer plenty of options for tailoring your text editor to your needs.
+When Atom was actively supported, it had a larger add-on ecosystem and robust API options, but most of those add-ons are no longer maintained, or even available, due to the software being sunsetted.

-Sublime may not have as many plugins as Atom, but it still boasts an impressive library of over 5000 packages including:
+Sublime Text may not have as many plug-ins as Atom had, but it still features an impressive library of roughly 5,000 packages.

-- Package Control is the official Sublime Text package manager for downloading and installing other packages.
-It is omitted from the initial installation of Sublime, and you’ll need to download it separately before getting started with packages.
+- Package Control.
+This is the official Sublime Text package manager for downloading and installing other packages.
+It's omitted from the initial installation of Sublime, and you'll need to download it separately before getting started with packages.

-- Emmet is for web developers who want the ability to type expressions (abbreviations) similar to CSS selectors and turn them into code fragments with a single keystroke.
+- Emmet.
+Primarily for web developers, this package lets you type expressions (abbreviations) similar to CSS selectors and turn them into code fragments with a single keystroke.

-- Sidebar Enhancements augments the Sublime Text sidebar with more options such as “move to trash,” “open with..,” and “clipboard.”
+- Sidebar Enhancements.
+It adds useful options to the Sublime Text sidebar including "move to trash," "open with," and "clipboard."

-- SublimeCodeIntel is a code intelligence plugin for SublimeText that provides autocomplete capabilities for a variety of languages.
+- SublimeCodeIntel.
+This code intelligence plug-in provides autocomplete capabilities for a variety of languages.

-In this article we took a look at the major similarities and differences between Atom and Sublime.
 A good rule of thumb when picking between two great comprehensive text editors is to consider which strength resonates the most with you.
+With that in mind, there are two ways to look at which text editor is the "best."

 Choose Sublime.
 While many other text editors have borrowed Sublime's features and elegant appearance, none have matched its performance.
 Because it's written in C++, it's able to maintain high-performance speed even when working with multiple large files and a number of packages.
 This has made it beloved by developers who work quickly and jump constantly between multiple files.

 Atom was a better bet.
-It provided a strong, flexible foundation that you could your dream text editor or IDE upon.
-But since you can’t use Atom any more, you should consider trying out VS Code, which is also an open-source editor that has many similarities to our old friend Atom.
+It provided a strong, flexible foundation that you could build your dream text editor or IDE upon.
+But since you can't use Atom reliably long term, you should consider trying out VS Code or Vim, which are also open-source and user-friendly editors that have many similarities to Atom.